Strategy Synthesis in POMDPs via Game-Based Abstractions: Introduction

-We outline the approach and the structure of the paper in Fig.~\ref{fig:scheme}, details in the figure will be discussed in the respective sections.
-Starting from a \emph{problem description}, we propose to use an \emph{encoding} of the problem as a POMDP.
-We observe that motion planning scenarios as described above naturally induce certain structural properties in the POMDP.
-In particular, we assume that the agent can observe its own position while the exact position of the opponents is observable only if they are nearby according to a given distance metric.
-We propose an \emph{abstraction method} that, intuitively, lumps states inducing the same observations.
+We outline the approach and the structure of the paper in Fig.~\ref{fig:scheme}, and discuss the details in the respective sections.
+We first \emph{encode} the problem as a POMDP.
+Planning scenarios as described above naturally induce certain structural properties in these POMDPs.
+In particular, we assume that the agent can observe its own state.
+On the other hand, the state of the environment, \eg the exact position of the moving obstacles, is observable only if the agent and the obstacle are close according to a given distance metric.
+We propose an \emph{abstraction method} that, intuitively, lumps together the states that induce the same observation.
 Since it is not exactly known in which state of the environment a certain action is executed, a non-deterministic choice over these lumped states is introduced.
 Resolving this choice induces a new level of non-determinism into the system in addition to the choices of the agent: The POMDP abstraction results in a \emph{probabilistic two-player game} (PG)~\cite{KH09}.
-The agent is the first player choosing an action while the second player chooses in which of the possible (concrete) states the action is executed.
-Model checking computes an \emph{optimal strategy} for the agent on this PG.
+The agent has the role of the first player and chooses an action; the second player determines in which of the possible (concrete) states the action is executed.
+When verifying whether a desired behavior is possible in this abstraction, model checking computes, as a byproduct, an \emph{optimal strategy} for the agent on this PG with regard to that behavior.

-The \emph{automated} abstraction procedure is inspired by \emph{game-based abstraction}~\cite{KH09,KKNP10} of potentially infinite MDPs, where states are lumped in a similar fashion.
-We show that our approach is \emph{sound} in the sense that a strategy for the agent in the PG defines a strategy for the original POMDP.
-Guarantees for the strategy carry over to POMDPs, as it induces bounds on probabilities.
-As we target an undecidable problem~\cite{ChatterjeeCT16}, our approach is \emph{not complete} in the sense that it does not always obtain a strategy which yields the required optimal probability.
-However, we define a scheme to \emph{refine} the abstraction and extend the observability.
+This \emph{automated} abstraction procedure is inspired by \emph{game-based abstraction}~\cite{KH09,KKNP10,braitling-et-al-vmcai-2015} of potentially infinite MDPs, where states are lumped in a similar fashion.
+As quantitative reachability problems are undecidable for POMDPs~\cite{DBLP:journals/ai/MadaniHC03}, our approach is necessarily \emph{incomplete}, as it does not always obtain a strategy that yields the required probability even if one exists.
+We show that our approach is \emph{sound}: A strategy for the first player in the PG defines a strategy for the agent in the original POMDP.
+Guarantees for the strategy carry over to the POMDP, as, for each strategy, the bounds computed in the PG underapproximate the actual bounds in the POMDP.